-Homology groups of a link are obtained as a complex built out of state spaces $\brak{\Gamma}$ for various MOY webs $\Gamma$ given by taking a planar projection $D$ of a link and substituting certain elementary subgraphs in place of crossings of $D$.
+The homology groups of a link are obtained as a complex built out of state spaces $\brak{\Gamma}$ for various MOY graphs $\Gamma$ given by taking a planar projection $D$ of a link and substituting certain elementary subgraphs in place of crossings of $D$.

-For the empty web $\emptyset$ the associated module is $R$, $\brak{\emptyset}\cong R$ and the MOY invariant is $P(\emptyset)=1$.
+For the empty web $\emptyset$ the associated module is $R$, $\brak{\emptyset}\cong R$, and the MOY invariant is $P(\emptyset)=1$.

-Denote by $\Gamma_a$ the MOY web which is a circle labelled $a$, $1\le a \le N$, see Figure~\ref{fig5_29} right.
+Denote by $\Gamma_a$ the MOY graph which is a circle labeled $a$, $1\le a \le N$, see Figure~\ref{fig5_29} right.
 Then $\brak{\Gamma_a}$ can be canonically identified with the subring